For years in film and animation industries across the globe, bald characters have been depicted as either evil or creepy.

 So, without any further ado, let us fetch you a story on the best animated/cartoon characters whose personalities have made you acknowledge and appreciate the bald way of life.

-As a main protagonist of The Simpsons, he is Marge Simpson's devoted husband and the father of Bart, Lisa, and Maggie.
-His role as the family’s cornerstone drives countless storylines, making him central to the show’s appeal.
+As the central character of The Simpsons, Homer is Marge Simpson’s loyal husband and the devoted father of Bart, Lisa, and Maggie.
+His role as the anchor of this quirky family serves as the foundation for many of the show’s most memorable episodes.

 Recommended: